Skip to content

 Kimberly Suczynski Smith

-Director, embARC Summer Design Academy; Lecturer in City & Regional Planning, UC Berkeley
+Program Coordinator, embARC Summer Design Academy + Lecturer in City & Regional Planning

 Kim Suczynski Smith is principal at PYATOK, where she contributes her holistic, multidisciplinary perspective and interest in education to the firm’s most complex projects, including the Balboa Reservoir Master Plan and Blocks C and D in San Francisco, the multiphase Paradise Creek affordable housing project in National City, and Jones Berkeley Market-Rate TOD on San Pablo Avenue in Berkeley.
 She is currently overseeing the construction in Santa Rosa, California, of the Caritas Village Navigation Center, an innovative, three-story health services hub for people experiencing homelessness.
 She guides PYATOK Architecture ’s equity and community outreach programs, including its Diversity Fellowship through UC Berkeley.